 - Develop honesty and stronger communication.
 Addressing what you both know will be a temptation will help re-enforce honesty and strong communication in your relationship.

 These Problems Can Actually Help Your Relationship

-While there are definite problems to a long distance relationship, in a crazy way, the very things that are problems also seem to have the ability to help a relationship grow properly.
+While there are definite problems to an online dating long distance relationship, in a crazy way, the very things that are problems also seem to have the ability to help a relationship grow properly.

 Maybe it’s the fact that our world has the idea of relationships so backwards, or maybe it’s simply because couples in a long distance relationship have to work harder at them.